fredclausen/nixos/README.md

 5. Rename `system/maranello` → `system/<your system name>`.
 6. Copy your generated `/etc/nixos/hardware-configuration.nix` into
    that directory.
+7. Change the `user`, `verbose_name`, and `github_username` fields in
+   `flake.nix`.
-7. Search for the username `fred` and replace with your own.
+8. Search for the username `fred` and replace with your own.
+See the note below.
-8. Update dotfile paths (rename `dotfiles/fred` →
+9. Update dotfile paths (rename `dotfiles/fred` →
    `dotfiles/<your username>` if needed).
-9. In your `system/<system>/configuration.nix`, replace `maranello`
+10. In your `system/<system>/configuration.nix`, replace `maranello`
     with your system name.
-10. Build and switch:
+11. Build and switch:

 ```bash
 sudo nixos-rebuild switch --flake .#<system name>
 ```

+> [!IMPORTANT]
+> `fred` as a username is still baked in in quite a few places, namely in the `dotfiles` directory.
+A lot of my custom scripts just have the `/home/fred` path hardcoded.
+You will need to change these to your own username or home directory path.
+>
+> Additionally, there are a few other files that have `fred` hardcoded in them.
+You will need to change these as well.

 ### Optional Post-Install Steps